About Be Clear on Cancer

 During the development of each Be Clear on Cancer campaign, the Department of Health thoroughly tested the creative and key messages with men and women from different ethnic minority communities, different socio-economic groups and different regions across England.
 This qualitative research comprised group discussions, hall tests and in-depth interviews to make sure key messages were clear and understood.
 Campaigns are also tested with GPs through in-depth interviews.

-A number of local NHS teams across England have used Be Clear on Cancer in their communities since 2011 and we know from results from their activities and anecdotal feedback that it has resonated with their audiences.
+A number of local NHS teams across England have used Be Clear on Cancer in their communities since 2011 and we know from results, their activities and anecdotal feedback that it has resonated with their audiences.